spences10/scottspence.com/posts/caching-with-fathom-redis-and-sveltekit.md

 ---
 date: 2023-03-17
 title: Caching with Fathom, Redis, and SvelteKit
-tags: ['analytics', 'sveltekit', 'fathom']
+tags: ['analytics', 'sveltekit', 'fathom', 'redis', 'caching']
-isPrivate: true
+isPrivate: false
 ---

 <script>
   import { Tweet } from 'sveltekit-embed'
+  import { Details } from '$lib/components'
 </script>

 I had a bit of a surprise land in my inbox at the start of the month